 GO

-This code demonstrates how to convert an image to a byte array, and also highlights the fixes required to work with image columns:
+This code demonstrates how to convert an image to a byte array, and also highlights the attributes required to work with image columns:

 // Required to force Code First to create an image column, not a binary(n)